 - $new_meme Wired media request by COB tomorrow

-I want to know: what the outlet is, briefly what the topic is (not “language” or “linguistics” – I am a linguist so all my interviews are about that), whether you want to interview me (i.e. media/interview request) or for me to write for you, and ideally what your deadline or timeline is.
+I want to know: what the outlet is, briefly what the topic is (not “language” or “linguistics” – I am a linguist so all my requests are about that), whether you want to interview me (i.e. media/interview request) or for me to write for you, and ideally what your deadline or timeline is.
 I don’t care if it has real syntax, just put in all the relevant words.

 Here are some terrible subject lines for media people: